wandyezj/wandyezj.github.io/docs/_posts/2023-03-25-node-exports.md

 `test.js` imports the functions from `hello.js`

 _note_: the `require` path needs to path to the file that contains the export.

+_note_: `require` is a node specific construct - do not expect this to work in the browser.